 Here, we explain its importance of the Cyber Resilience Act and how Aikido helps you to comply with it.

-WTF is the Cyber Resilience Act and Why Does It Matter for Software Security?
+What is the Cyber Resilience Act and Why Does It Matter for Software Security?

-The regulation aims to provide clear guidelines to those impacted - but if it was clear, you wouldn’t be reading this page, so let's break it down for you.
+The regulation aims to provide clear guidelines to those impacted - but if it was that clear, you wouldn’t be reading this page, so let's break it down for you.

 Why Was The Cyber Resilience Act Introduced?